Feet and Inches Calculator

 Calculating in feet

-Or you can convert units into feet and perform operations with feet:
+Alternatively, you can convert the units into decimal feet and perform the addition:

 2 feet and 8 ½ inches and 2 feet 5 ¾ inches = (2 + 8.5/12) feet + (2 + 5.75/12) feet = 2.7083 feet + 2.4792 feet = 5.1875 feet

-We can perform this procedure using addition, subtraction, multiplication, or division.
+You can apply this exact procedure using addition, subtraction, multiplication, or division.

-Check this math in a feet and inches calculator and you will get the same results.
+Run this same math through our feet and inches calculator, and you will get the exact same results instantly!

 Subtracting Feet and Inches